 Meth’s half-life is 6-15 hours after someone takes the drug.
 This is when the body eliminates half of the drug’s active ingredient.2

-The rate at which your body eliminates meth depends on your health, build, and dosage.
-For example, someone with healthy kidneys who drinks plenty of fluids will eliminate meth from their systems much faster than someone with a slower metabolism and poor kidney functions.
+The rate at which your body eliminates meth depends on your health, weight, build, and dosage.
+For example, someone with healthy kidneys who drinks plenty of fluids will eliminate meth much faster than someone with a slower metabolism and poor kidney function.

 In addition, taking meth orally tends to move through your system faster than injecting meth since injecting puts more drugs into your bloodstream, where it may last longer.

-Lastly, someone who uses meth continually for several days will see it show up on tests longer than someone who used a low dosage once.3
+Lastly, someone who uses meth continually over a period of several days will see it show up on tests longer than someone who used a low dosage once.3

-Use this guide to understand how long meth is detectable in each common drug test.
+Use this guide to understand detection times in each standard drug test.

-People expel about 70% of meth in their urine within 24 hours.3 However, urine tests will continue showing positives for meth for up to four days after you use the drug.2
+People expel about 70% of meth in their urine within 24 hours.3 However, urine tests will continue showing positives for meth and its metabolites for up to four days after you use the drug.2

 If you consistently use the drug for several days, tests might be able to detect it in your urine for up to a week afterward.3

 Meth’s half-life in the bloodstream is 10 hours after someone uses the drug.
-Tests can detect meth in the bloodstream for 36-48 hours after someone stops using it.3
+Blood tests can detect meth and its metabolites in the bloodstream for 36-48 hours after someone stops using it.3

 Saliva tests can only tell if someone used meth recently, as the typical detection window is 24 hours after a single dose.
-However, some saliva tests can detect meth for up to three days, especially if you frequently use high doses.3
+However, some saliva tests can detect meth and its metabolites for up to three days, especially if you frequently use high doses.3

 Hair Follicle Testing

-Drug tests can detect meth in hair follicles much longer than other tests.
+Drug tests using a hair sample can detect meth in hair follicles much longer than other tests.
 The exact time for hair follicles to test negative depends on how much meth you use.

-For the average person who uses meth, tests detect the drug up to 90 days after the person stops using it.
+For the average person with a methamphetamine addiction, hair tests detect the drug and its metabolites up to 90 days after the person stops using it.
 However, nearly everyone will test negative by 153 days after using meth last, even those that frequently use meth.4

-If you are concerned about your use of meth, California Behavioral Health can help you find long-term recovery.
-Call 855-404-2172 to speak with a treatment support specialist and discuss your substance use disorder treatment options.
+If you are concerned about your use of meth, the California Behavioral Health treatment center can help you find long-term recovery.
+Call 855-404-2172 to speak with a treatment support specialist for professional help and discuss your substance use disorder treatment options.

 Can Other Substances Cause a False Positive for Meth?